-On this day in 1814 at around 6pm, one million litres of beer flooded the streets of London after a huge vat of beer ruptured at the Meux and Company brewery on Tottenham Court Road.
+On the 17th October 1814 at around 6pm, one million litres of beer flooded the streets of London after a huge vat of beer ruptured at the Meux and Company brewery on Tottenham Court Road.
 The 15-foot wave of glorious grog destroyed two homes and ironically, also destroyed the local Tavistock Arms, killing 14 year old barmaid Eleanor Cooper.

 In all, eight people were killed; five of whom were attending a wake for a child that had died the previous day.
 Drowning to death in freshly made brew.
 What a way to go.